Can I Refuse Standardized Field Sobriety Tests in NC?

 Contact a DWI Lawyer at Our Firm for Help

 If you’re facing a DWI in North Carolina, your first call should be to an a skilled and experienced DWI lawyer.
 At Randall & Stump, Criminal Defense Attorneys, we can help if you’ve been accused of driving while intoxicated.
-Our attorneys know your rights concerning standardized field sobriety tests, what the officers are trained to look for during the tests, and can help you make sure you remain informed every step of the way while mounting a defense in your case.
+Our criminal attorneys in Charlotte, NC know your rights concerning standardized field sobriety tests, what the officers are trained to look for during the tests, and can help you make sure you remain informed every step of the way while mounting a defense in your case.